bondy-io/bondy_docs/docs/reference/wamp_api/source.md

 ##### Positional Results
 The call result is a single positional argument containing a list of sources.
-An empty list is returned when the provided realm uri doens't exist.
+An empty list is returned when the provided realm uri doesn't exist.

 <DataTreeView :data="listResult" :maxDepth="10" />